ShemYu/finops/README.md

 ### 5. Update Lambda Function

-Once the image is in ECR, update your Lambda function to use the new image:
+Once the image is in ECR, update your Lambda function to use the new image.
+The function name is taken from `LAMBDA_FUNCTION_NAME` in your `.env` file:

 ```bash
 make update